DjebbZ/browserify-nodejs-paris/README.md

 - `4` : debowerify to use a Bower module
 - `5` : Language transform : ES6 with babelify
 - `6` : File content inlining with brfs
+- `7` : Group common code with factor-bundle